sitnaltax/donut-dog/README.md

 #### Collecting an Animal

-Let's say you want to collect this Cat:
+Let's say you want to collect this Cat, which is worth 2 points:

 ![Card](https://github.com/sitnaltax/donut-dog/blob/main/cat-card.png)